AXIHIXA/ThreadPool/README.md

 - Sample thread pool with C++17 semantics.
 - Prototype implementation of `std::any` and `std::future` to catch return values of async tasks.
 - Shows sample usage of STL containers and concurrency support primitives in this project.
-- A self-contained minimum example is available in `var/least.cpp`.
+- A self-contained minimum example is available in `minimal.cpp`.